 We consider the extent of the coronavirus (COVID-19) outbreak to be an exceptional temporary circumstance in which the staff to child ratios set out in the EYFS can be changed if necessary.
-However, childcare providers or schools remain responsible for ensuring the safety and security of children in their care.
+Early years settings and schools, however, remain responsible for ensuring the safety and security of children in their care.

-Can providers take on new staff (including volunteers) even if a Disclosure and Baring Service (DBS) check hasn’t been completed?
+7.13 Can settings take on new staff (including volunteers) even if a Disclosure and Barring Service (DBS) check has not been completed?

-‘Providers must obtain criminal records checks for new members of staff including volunteers.
-If an application has been made but the DBS disclosure has not arrived, new staff and volunteers can still care for children as long they are supervised by someone who has a DBS check.
-Under no circumstances can an unchecked member of staff be left alone with children.’
+Settings must obtain criminal records checks for new members of staff including volunteers.
+If an application has been made but the DBS disclosure has not arrived, new staff and volunteers can still care for children provided they are supervised by someone who has a DBS check.
+Under no circumstances can an unchecked member of staff be left alone with children.

-What are the registration requirements for settings providing childcare to vulnerable children and critical workers’ children?
+8.1 What are the notifications requirements for settings providing childcare?

 The Secretary of State for Education announced the suspension of routine Ofsted inspections on 17 March 2020.

 The safeguarding responsibilities of settings have not changed, and Ofsted’s inspection and regulatory work triggered by safeguarding concerns will continue.
 On 6 July 2020, Amanda Spielman (HMCI) announced Ofsted’s plans for the autumn term.
 From September 2020 Ofsted will begin carrying out regulatory activity in providers that have been judged ‘inadequate’ or ‘require improvement’ and have associated actions to fulfil.

 Please see Ofsted’s collection of documents on the autumn plans for further information about early years and the other Ofsted remits.

 8.3 When will Ofsted resume routine early years inspections?